-2 Lab Setup
+2 Lab Environment

-We have set up a server for this lab.
+We have set up a web server for this lab.
 A client can send a list of commands to this server.
 Each request must attach a MAC computed based on a secret key and the list of commands.
 The server will only execute the commands in the request if the MAC is verified successfully.
+We will use the host VM as the client and use a container for the web server.